briandemant/docker-k8s-test/src/readme.md

-# Docker Kubernetes Testing
+# Shared files

-A docker image for exploring k8s features
+## Demo server

-> A nodejs server which can be used to demonstrate various states and failures.
+A nodejs server which can be used to demonstrate various states and failures.

 ### http endpoints